 Tired of your old speakers and looking to get professional with proper high-end Studio Monitors?
 Don’t want even a small undesired glitch or buzz in your music?
 If you answer yes to both the questions then you surely need to check out the Best Studio Monitors under 500 Dollars!

 Recently, we reviewed some studio monitors under $200 budget and today we will be reviewing some of the better ones lying in a higher budget range.
-If you are new to this then we suggest going with a cheaper studio monitor but if you have been doing this for a while and looking for a new and better monitor speaker then this is the article you need to read.
+If you are new to this then we suggest going with a cheaper studio monitor that costs around $100 but if you have been doing this for a while and looking for a new and better monitor speaker then this is the article you need to read.
 We have found, researched, and picked the Best $500 Studio Monitor that will change your recording experience once and for all!

 As a recording engineer, when you listen attentively to the mix, you need your device to be clear with regards to the places where the sound gels well with the rest and the spots where it doesn’t.

 This is why it is critical for a sound engineer to hear the music correctly during the mixing.
-Before we get to the part where we list out the best studio monitors under the price of 500 Dollars, you need to know the thing you want and here is how we do that for you.
+Before we get to the part where we list out the best Monitor Speakers under 500 Dollars, you need to know the thing you want, and here is how we do that for you.
 First, let’s get to the segment where we help you understand the varieties of studio monitors available in the market.

 Nearfield Studio Monitors